OKC Parks selling fishing, boating permits online

-OKLAHOMA CITY (KFOR) – OKC Parks will begin offering online sales beginning April 1 for permits for fishing, boating and other outdoor activities.
+OKLAHOMA CITY (KFOR) – This week, OKC Parks started offering online sales for permits for fishing, boating and other outdoor activities.

 - Citywide fishing